-The Small Business Research Initiative (SBRI) Healthcare is an NHS England & NHS Improvement programme managed by LGC Group and supported by the Academic Health Science Network (AHSN.)
-Our aim to help deliver the Innovation Health and Wealth agenda:
+The Small Business Research Initiative (SBRI) Healthcare is an NHS England & NHS Improvement programme managed by LGC Group and supported by the Academic Health Science Network (AHSN).
+Our aim is to help deliver the Innovation Health and Wealth agenda:

 - The initiative supports a programme of competitions inviting companies to come forward with their ideas and new technologies for known NHS challenges